1202anthonychen1202/Language-Learner/README.md

 pip3 install --upgrade pip

-Next, install the following libraries:
+Next, install the following libraries in the requirements file with:

-pip install gradio

-pip install openai

-pip install pandas
+pip install -r requirements.txt

 Install homebrew and run following command on terminal for audio files: